<

 Frances Worsley Stella Browne (1880-1955), feminist, socialist, sex radical, campaigner for women's rights to reproductive control.
 I first came across Stella when cataloguing the archives of the Abortion Law Reform Association, of which she was an inspirer and founder.
 I was further intrigued by Sheila Rowbotham's brief essay, A New World for Women (1977).
 In the course of unrelated researches I found Stella cropping up again and again.
 Much of the material I encountered had not been available when Rowbotham was writing; this, plus the further leads I came across, persuaded me that a fuller biography was a distinct possibility.
-While gathering material and looking for a publisher, I have deployed the fruits of my researches in a number of papers, published or forthcoming, and unpublished.
+While gathering material and looking for a publisher, I deployed the fruits of my researches in a number of papers, published or forthcoming, and unpublished.

 Some of Stella Browne's writings